Skip to main content

 There is a clear policy view in the paper that larger local authorities have more chance of surviving and thriving.
 There is therefore a requirement that new unitary councils will be more than 500,000 people, and new strategic authorities more than 1.5 million (so essentially formed of at least three unitaries).
 We are aware of areas where proposals are being advanced which do not meet these size targets.
 Where this is the case, we would suggest that it will be very important to have other reasons related to functional economic geography, alignment with other public sector boundaries, or identity to persuade the Government that the smaller size is sustainable and sensible.

 The question of geography is an interesting one.
-With parts of the country already covered by strategic authorities, there is a necessity to close the existing gaps, meaning that new proposals coming forwards have to 'fit' with one another with ‘no gaps and no overlaps’.
+With parts of the country already covered by strategic authorities, there is a necessity to close the existing gaps, meaning that new proposals coming forwards have to “fit” with one another with ‘no gaps and no overlaps’.
 It seems unlikely that this will be entirely achieved with a bottom-up approach, and hence the powers of compulsion anticipated may be used to forcibly close the remaining gaps.
-Arguably therefore it makes sense to be in the early wave of proposals where there may be greater scope for the Government to give what is asked for on geography (and essentially leave any gaps to be closed down the line).
+Arguably therefore it makes sense, even if areas are not in the priority programme, to seek agreement with surrounding areas and actively make proposals as doing so may mean greater scope for the Government to give what is asked for on geography (and essentially leave any gaps to be closed, down the line).

 There is also the option for existing strategic authorities to take in additional geographies and for some areas which are close to existing strategic authorities this may be attractive.
 We suspect that the Government will generally respect the wishes of existing strategic authorities on this issue however, so if an area does have aspirations to join existing strategic authorities, we would suggest that those authorities are approached early.

-Equally in relation to local government reorganisation, most of the discussions we are aware of seem to contemplate creating one or more unitary authorities on the same boundaries as, or within the boundaries of, existing county councils.
-That does not need to be the case, and it is open for areas of bring forward proposals with other councils which currently fall outside of their county.
+Equally, in relation to local government reorganisation, most of the discussions we are aware of seem to contemplate creating one or more unitary authorities on the same boundaries as, or within the boundaries of, existing county councils.
+Whilst the Government has indicated that that will ordinarily be the case, it has also signalled that it is open to proposals with other councils which currently fall outside of their county.
 Such proposals may however be regarded as more challenging by Government, particularly if they will pull against other public authority boundaries (although clearly the opposite can also be true with new boundaries improving contiguousness with other public authorities).

 Consent and consensus

-As stated above, the creation of a new CCA will require the consent of all of the upper-tier councils in the area that it covers.
-In contrast, local government reorganisation does not require the consent of all of the councils in the area (of whatever level), only that a proposal is made which the Secretary of State decides to implement.
+As stated above, the creation of a new CCA will require the consent of all the upper tier councils in the area that it covers.
+In contrast, local government reorganisation does not require the consent of all the councils in the area (of whatever level), only that a proposal is made which the Secretary of State decides to implement.

-The white paper makes it clear that areas where consensus has been achieved will be prioritised.
+The White Paper made it clear that areas where consensus had been achieved would be prioritised and that has proven to be the case.
 Whilst there is an indication in the paper that powers of compulsion will be introduced through the English Devolution Bill for devolution, and to require proposals to be made for local government reorganisation, these will not be available imminently.

 Government approach and priorities